 Google also updated the direction of Weave, its communications standard that allows devices like smart plugs and thermostats to talk with each other and Google’s cloud.
 The company said that it plans to use Weave to connect products to smartphones running either Android or Apple’s iOS.

 Since Google announced that it was making Internet of Things software in 2015, Weave has found much more success than Brillo.
 Companies like Philips and Samsung are already using Weave in their connected devices.
-Honeywell and smart home hub maker Wink are among the companies toying with it.
+Honeywell and smart home hub maker Wink are among the companies testing it.

 Google also revealed plans to merge its Weave protocol with the technology of the same name developed separately by Nest.
 After Google introduced its communications standard last May, the smart home company released its own version – confusingly also called Weave – last October.
 They have remained separate since then.